FAQ list for LCD driver libraries

 Hints:

-If you compile the whole library after configuration and create a traditional lib file of *.obj modules, then the linker will do the ROM-optimization automatically.
+If you compile the whole library after configuration and create a traditional lib file of *.obj modules, the linker will do the ROM-optimization automatically.
 The library is highly modular, so this ROM-size optimization works well even with older non-optimizing linkers.

 Is it feasible with 100 bytes of RAM and about 16 Kbytes of ROM available in my target system?